The House of Mirth: Background, theme, and purpose

-A Moment's Ornament appears in the first stanza of William Wordsworth's (1770–1850) poem, "She was a Phantom of Delight" (1804) that describes an ideal of feminine beauty:
+A Moment's Ornament appears in the first stanza of William Wordsworth's (1770–1850) poem, "She was a Phantom of Delight" (1804), that describes an ideal of feminine beauty:

 "A moment's ornament" represents the way Wharton describes Lily's relationship to her reference group as a beautiful and well-bred socialite.
 Her value lasts only as long as her beauty and good-standing with the group is maintained.
-By centering the story around a portrait of Lily, Wharton was able to address directly the social limitations imposed upon her.
+By centering the story around a portrait of Lily, Wharton was able to address directly the social limitations imposed on her.
 These included the mores of the upper crust social class to which Lily belonged by birth, education, and breeding.

 The final title Wharton chose for the novel was The House of Mirth (1905), taken from the Old Testament:

 The House of Mirth spotlights social context as equally important to the development of the story's purpose, as the heroine.
 "Mirth" contrasted with "mourning" also bespeaks a moral purpose as it underscores the frivolity of a social set that not only worships money, but also uses it ostentatiously solely for its own amusement and aggrandizement.
 At the time the novel takes place, Old New York high society was peopled by the extraordinarily wealthy who were conditioned by the economic and social changes the Gilded Age (1870–1900) wrought.
 Wharton's birth around the time of the Civil War predates that period by a little less than a decade.
 As a member of the privileged Old New York society, she was eminently qualified to describe it authentically.
 She also had license to criticize the ways New York high society of the 1890s had changed without being vulnerable to accusations of envy motivated by coming from a lower social caste.
 She accused her peers of having lost the sense of noblesse oblige of their forebears.